-Having heard Benny Goodman’s clarinet yesterday, this is a story that has to do with superstition.
-Few of us boys were superstitious.
+Having heard Mozart’s clarinet concert buzzed by our colleague Erwin yesterday, this is a story that has to do with superstition.
+Nobods cared about each other’s quirk.
 Few cared about the fond likings of the others.
 But we were immediately informed emphatically: The captain does not tolerate whistling aboard!
+Never!

 Only the whistle of the watch officer was permitted.
 The captain feared that any sound that could compete with the whistling of the wind in the masts could give the elements stupid ideas and could stop the wind or hit the sails with hurricane force.
 Since punishment like careening was no longer a threat, this meaning: to be thrown into the water on port side and being pulled underneath the ship with a rope to starboard side.

 During one watch the delinquent now had to climb three times per hour from deck to the Royal yard within 15 minutes and keep lookout for the remaining 45 minutes – in any weather.
 Exceeding the time limit full repetition was due.
 Fear of being exposed to such a procedure was tremendous.

 All had previously obeyed, but only half a day before Bahia Blanca, the captain rushed on deck and yelled at Erwin: “You’ve been caught whistling!
 Once after leaving Paranaque and now again!
 This has brought us the Pampero and will once again bring hardship.
 The four hour procedure shall begin immediately; so that the wind and the elements remain favorable”.